auino/chromecast-web-viewer/README.md

 Thanks to this project, you can easily make any online video compatible for your Google Chromecast.

-[Google Chromecast](https://www.google.com/chromecast) support is implemented: if Chromecast is supported, the user has got the ability to cast the video on his device.
+[Google Chromecast](https://www.google.com/chromecast) support is implemented: if Chromecast is supported, the user has got the ability to cast the video on his device (though the default media receiver app).
 Otherwise (i.e. for browsers different from Google Chrome), a simple video is shown.

 This project represents an extension (actually, it's a simplification) of the [CastVideos-chrome](https://github.com/googlecast/CastVideos-chrome) project.